-- Give a make-up test or quiz. - Prorate the rest of the student's work to replace the missed grade. - Replace the missed grade with the student's exam grade at the end of the semester (usually for major test in this case).
+- Give a make-up test or quiz. - Prorate the rest of the student's work to replace the missed grade. - Replace the missed grade with the student's exam grade at the end of the semester (this choice would usually be used for missed major tests).